wangshengithub/ai-farm-novel/README_EN.md

 - "AI can write anything now, authors are doomed" — overreacting
 - "AI writing is obviously AI writing, nothing to worry about" — underestimating it

 The reality: AI *can* produce 780,000 characters with a complete structure and a readable story.
 But it *can't* write well — padding, templating, inconsistent characterization, these problems persist from start to finish.
-This is the actual level of top-tier models in 2025-2026.
+This is the actual level of top-tier models .
 No hype, no hate.

 ### If you build AI